 All information on the IA must match the information on the Rule_14_P table.

 When the upload is error-free, you will receive the message shown below.
+Press enter to continue.

 '''

 I Loading INSTAPDX.DAT.
 Please wait.
 Press return to continue...

 '''